-- 2.1 The Statement of Accounts (SOA) for 2018/19 provide a comprehensive picture of the Council's financial circumstances and are compiled to demonstrate probity and stewardship of public funds. - 2.2 The Council is statutorily required to publish its Statement of Accounts for 2018/19 with an audit opinion and certificate by no later than 31st July 2019. - 2.3 Audit Committee should note that the Statement of Accounts for 2018/19, at the time of writing this report, are still subject to conclusion of the external audit by the Councils external auditors Mazars.
-Mazars will be in attendance at the Committee to provide an update on the audit progress. - 2.4 Following updated information on Pension judgements (McLoud/GMP Equalisation) changes will have to be made to the Statement of Accounts to adjust for the impact of the amended Actuary report.
-The impact of these judgements to the Council is £621,000 for the McCloud judgement and £294,000 for the GMP equalisation changes.
-At the time of this report submission the changes had not been made within the statements and so a further amended Statement of Accounts will be submitted to Executive and then Council for final approval. - 2.5 Any further changes required to the Statement of Accounts, arising from the conclusion of the external audit, will be agreed by the Council's Chief Finance Officer and reported back to the Chair of the Audit Committee, and will be included in the Statement of Accounts to be submitted to Executive and Council for final approval. - 2.6 The Council must make the Statement of Accounts available for public inspection for 30 working days.
-Following notification from Mazars, this runs from 3rd June until 11th July 2019 and the External Auditor is available to answer questions during this period, at the time of this report no questions have been received, a further update will be provided at the Committee meeting

-2.7 The Council is also required to provide a documented annual review of the effectiveness of its governance arrangements (Annual Governance Statement), which sits alongside the Statement of Accounts.
-The overall level of assurance provided in 2018/19 was substantial (green) and is in line with our Code of Corporate Governance.
-However there is one defined significant issue, in respect of IT Disaster Recovery, this will be a focus for 2019/20 and will be regularly reported by management to Audit Committee.
+- 2.1 The Statement of Accounts (SOA) for 2019/20 provide a comprehensive picture of the Council's financial circumstances and are compiled to demonstrate probity and stewardship of public funds. - 2.2 The Council is statutorily required to publish its Statement of Accounts for 2019/20 with an audit opinion and certificate by no later than 31st July 2020.
+Following the COVID-19 pandemic the statutory dates were relaxed with publication of the accounts required by 31st August and an audit opinion and certificate required by 30th November 2020. - 2.3 Audit Committee should note that the Statement of Accounts for 2019/20, at the time of writing this report, are still subject to conclusion of the external audit by the Councils external auditors Mazars.
+Mazars will attend the Committee to provide an update on the audit progress. - 2.4 Any further changes required to the Statement of Accounts, arising from the conclusion of the external audit, will be agreed by the Council's Chief Finance Officer and reported back to the Chair of Audit Committee, and will be included in the Statement of Accounts to be submitted to Executive and Council for final approval. - 2.5 The Council must make the Statement of Accounts available for public inspection for 30 working days.
+Following notification from Mazars, this runs from 1st September until 15th September 2020 and the External Auditor is available to answer questions during this period. - 2.6 The Council is also required to provide a documented annual review of the effectiveness of its governance arrangements (Annual Governance Statement), which sits alongside the Statement of Accounts.
+The overall level of assurance provided in 2019/20 was substantial (green) and is in line with our Code of Corporate Governance.
+However, there are currently three defined significant issues.
+In respect of IT Disaster Recovery there is one action outstanding from 2018/19, and this will be regularly reported by management to Audit Committee.
+In respect of 2019/20 there were two additional significant issues identified, the Review of the Impact of Coronavirus on the Councils service delivery and embedding new ways of working and Vision 2025 that need to be re-profiled and communicated to a wider audience in the light of COVID-19.
+These will be regularly reported by management to Audit Committee.